i-z-z-y/webPy/README.md

 # webPy
-A *small* Python web server, but webPy is meant for education and learning demo purposes.
+A *small* Python web server, but webPy is meant for educational and learning demo purposes.

 **SCREENSHOT: DEMO HTML FILES BEING SERVED**